rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Positivism

-All statements that can't be empirically verified are meaningless.
+Verification theory of meaning: All statements that can't be empirically verified are meaningless.

 -   anti-realist
 -   Auguste Comte